 1. They welcome customers.

 Sales associates are usually the first line of communication between a retail location and its customers.
-They're often expected to greet customers as they enter the store.
 This responsibility requires some degree of enthusiasm and professionalism.

 It sets a tone for a customer's retail experience and is one of the key points in shaping their perception of the company itself.
 That's why the best sales associates can project positivity and attentiveness — connecting with prospects quickly and offering any sort of assistance they might need, right off the bat.